avaalef/carl/README.md

 ## How to build

-The command for compiling into a .bin is: `nasm -f bin boot.asm -o boot.bin`
+The command for compiling into a .bin with NASM is: `nasm -f bin boot.asm -o boot.bin`

 ## How to run

-Run with QEMU: `& "C:\Program Files\qemu\qemu-system-x86_64.exe" -fda boot.bin` (IF YOU DONT HAVE PATH, POWERSHELL)
+Run with QEMU: `& "C:\Program Files\qemu\qemu-system-x86_64.exe" -fda boot.bin` (IF YOU DONT HAVE ADDED IT IN PATH, POWERSHELL) or also: `qemu-system-x86_64 -fda boot.bin`